-The best battery for a high-power flashlight is the Reliance INR21700-RS40, and the best battery for a mid-range flashlight is the EVE INR21700/50PL.
-Lithium-ion 21700 cells that use NMC (INR) chemistry have the most power and energy density compared to other common flashlight batteries.
+The best battery for a high-power flashlight is the Reliance INR21700 RS40, and the best battery for a mid-range flashlight is the EVE INR21700 50PL.
+Lithium-ion 21700 cells that use NMC chemistry have the most power and energy density compared to other common flashlight battery types.
 When it comes to finding the best battery for a high-powered flashlight, you will need to consider two important factors: capacity and resistance.

 How To Pick The Best Flashlight Battery

-You will often find that there is a trade-off between capacity and resistance in a battery cell.
-In general, high-capacity cells tend to have higher internal resistance than “power cells,” because internal construction has to balance electrode area, current-collector design, and how much active material you can physically pack into the can.
+You will often find that there is a tradeoff between capacity and resistance in a battery cell.
+In general, higher capacity cells tend to have higher internal resistance than higher power cells.
+This is due to the internal construction of the cell.
+Electrode area, current-collector design, and how much active material you can physically pack into the can have to all be considered when making a battery cell.

-There’s something about how the cells connect on the inside and how they can be packaged that can result in either a very low-resistance connection to the chemistry or lots of room for the chemistry.
-And it makes sense because it's all about the contact area, right?
+Generally speaking, you can either make a battery cell that has either a very low-resistance connection to the chemistry or lots of room for the chemistry itself.
+This kind-of makes sense, right?
 If you've got more room for very large electrodes that connect to many points (or just a large contact area to the chemistry), then you're going to have less room for the chemistry itself.

-So that means there's really no way to overbuy in an attempt to underworry.
+So that means there's really no way to overbuy in an attempt to under-worry because if you err to the side of capacity, you may not have the power that you need and if you err to the side of power, you will certainly be lacking in capacity.
 You have to know how much brightness you need to know how much current you need.
 Once you know how much current you will need, you have to know how long the flashlight can last at that brightness to know how much capacity you need.

 If you try to just buy the highest-capacity, lowest-resistance cells, you will run into a problem because those goals are often at odds.
-So you kind of have to know which one you need (capacity or ampacity / low resistance) more than the other so you can optimize your purchasing decision for that use case.
+So you kind of have to know which one you need (capacity or ampacity / low resistance) so you can optimize your purchasing decision.
+In this article, we will go over a few popular battery cells and explain their strengths and weaknesses when using them to run high power flash lights.

 Flashlight Power Categories

-First, let's break this down into three different categories: low end, average, and high power.
-We'll run the numbers for the average “high brightness” flashlights and also high-end, high power flashlights.
+First, let's break this down into two different categories: low end, average, and high power.
+We'll run the numbers for the average 'high brightness' flashlights and also actual high-end, high power flashlights.
 We won't spend any time on the lower-end flashlights.

 Commodity-level low-end flashlights output somewhere around 200 to 600 lumens.
-When it comes to “high brightness” flashlights — regardless of what the packaging may claim (and some claim as high as a million lumens) — your average low-cost flashlight is going to output somewhere between 800 and 1,200 lumens initially.
+When it comes to “high brightness” flashlights — regardless of what the packaging may claim (and some claim as high as a million lumens), they really output somewhere between 800 and 1,200 lumens initially.
+'Initially' is important, because lithium ion, LED based flash lights will always have a higher initial brightness than there actual main-course running brightness.

-Then, at the other end of the spectrum, you have those extremely bright flashlights that can throw massive walls of photons for extremely long distances.
-Those operate at about 2,500 to 5,000 lumens.
-If you've got 2,500 lumens, you're going to have a very nice, strong, powerful beam.
+Then, at the other end of the spectrum, you have those extremely bright flashlights that can throw massive columns of photons for extremely long distances.
+Flashlights on that level operate at about 2,500 to 5,000 lumens.
+So, basically, if you've got 2,500 lumens, you're going to have a very nice, strong, powerful beam.

 Example Calculations